zacharybaca/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Response: Semantic HTML is simply a markup language that tells the browser what type of element you are trying to implement on your webpage.
+For instance, we know what a paragraph is, but to let a browser know that you want to display a paragraph, you would use the <p></p> tags.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Response: Display:block takes up the full width of the block with a new line before and after it.
+Display: inline takes up only the amount of space it needs and does not force any new lines.

 3. What are the 4 areas of the box model?

+Response: Margin, Border, Padding, Content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+Response: The Cross-Axis

 5. Explain why git is valuable to a team of developers.

+Response: Git is valuable to any developer because the developer can use version control to revert back to an older version of code in case their current version has a major flaw or bug, or they simply don't like the new changes implemented.
+It is also a place to store your code in the cloud for safe-keeping.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.